metagraph-dev/metagraph/docs/plugin_author_guide/plugin_testing.rst

 The *custom_compare* method of *MultiVerify* can be useful here.

-Here's an example of how to use the *custom_compare* method of *MultiVerify* to test concrete algorithms for Louviain community detection:
+Here's an example of how to use the *custom_compare* method of *MultiVerify* to test concrete algorithms for Louvain community detection:

 .. code-block:: python